 Air quality benefits are achieved through onsite concrete recycling and mixing as a result of not having to transport the demolished concrete to a landfill as well as not importing new concrete from an offsite concrete mixing plant.
-According to LAWA's Environmental monitor, approximately 76,732 yards of waste concrete were recycled.
+According to LAWA's Environmental monitor, approximately 76,732 yards of waste concrete were recycled on TBIT - East Aprons.
 The amount of diesel fuel not consumed as result of onsite recycling is estimated at 93,924 gallons of diesel fuel.